-- Like the other gas giants, Neptune does not have a solid surface.
+- Neptune is a sister ice giant to Uranus.
 Neptune is mostly made of a very thick, very hot combination of water (H2O), ammonia (NH3), and methane (CH4) over a possible heavier, approximately Earth-sized, solid core.

 - Neptune's atmosphere is made up mostly of hydrogen (H2), helium (He) and methane (CH4).

-- Neptune has 13 moons.
+- Neptune has 13 confirmed moons (and 1 more awaiting official confirmation of discovery).
 Neptune's moons are named after various sea gods and nymphs in Greek mythology.